csparpa/robograph/README.md

 # first, tell the http_client node the URL to GET..
 g.connect(client, url, 'url')

-# ..them tell the file_writer what is the target file path..
+# ..then tell the file_writer what is the target file path..
-g.connect(file_writer, filepath, 'filepath'
+g.connect(file_writer, filepath, 'filepath')

 # ..then tell the file_writer to write the output of http_client to the target file
 g.connect(file_writer, client, 'data')